 Cape Cod Marijuana Defense Lawyer

-If are one of the thousands of Cape Cod residents charged with misdemeanor, felony, or drug conspiracy charges for marijuana or “weed”, you should know your rights.
-Cape Cod criminal defense attorney James Powderly will work diligently to inform you of your rights and to protect your freedom.
+If you are one of the thousands of Cape Cod residents charged with misdemeanor, felony, or drug conspiracy charges for marijuana or “weed”, you should know your rights.
+Cape Cod marijuana defense attorney James Powderly will work diligently to inform you of your rights and to protect your freedom.
 James Powderly will take an in-depth review of the details of your case after a free initial consultation.
 You do not have to merely accept the charges against you, nor do you have to take the punishment that the court will pursue without putting up a fight.
 With an experienced attorney on your side, you may be able to present convincing case and may be able to have the charges against you dropped.
 There is no way to tell what will happen until you speak with an attorney today.

 In the past decade, James Powderly has successfully represented well over 500 individuals in Massachusetts.
 Over the years, he has earned a national reputation for his favorable verdicts, substantial settlements, and for his expertise in the field of criminal law as it relates to possession of weed.